99th Flying Training Squadron: World War II

-Flying Training
+Flight training

-Following the war the squadron returned to the United States where it flew training missions under the command of Marion Rodgers until its inactivation in 1949.
+After the war, the squadron returned to the United States, where it flew training missions under the command of Marion Rodgers until its inactivation in 1949.
 It was reactivated in 1988 as a flying training unit.
-With the closure of Williams Air Force Base, Arizona the squadron moved to Randolph Air Force Base, Texas.
-Today it operates Raytheon T-1 Jayhawk aircraft preparing instructor pilots and instructor combat systems officers conduct undergraduate flight training in the T-1A.
+With the closure of Williams Air Force Base, Arizona, the squadron moved to Randolph Air Force Base, Texas.
+Today it operates Raytheon T-1 Jayhawk aircraft preparing instructor pilots and instructor combat systems officers to conduct undergraduate flight training in the T-1A.